 Elements of Design in Fashion

-The first assignment we got this semester in Fashion Studies was to make a scrapbook on elements of design in fashion.
-Basic elements and principles of design influencing fashion include lines, shapes, form, colour, and texture, whereas the primary principles of design include balance, emphasis, proportions, harmony, variety and rhythm.
+The first assignment we got this semester at NIFT in Fashion Studies was to make a scrapbook on elements and principles of design in fashion.
+Basic elements of design in fashion include lines, shapes, form, colour, and texture, whereas the primary principles of design include balance, emphasis, proportions, harmony, variety, and rhythm.

 Elements of Design in Fashion